 - 1. To understand and accept the need for homework. - 2.
-To strive for neatness, accuracy and improvement. - 3.
-To accept responsibility for promptness. - To seek additional teacher help if necessary. - To use the Student Agenda daily to record assignments and due dates.
+To strive for neatness, accuracy and improvement.

+- 3. To accept responsibility for promptness. - To seek additional teacher help if necessary. - To maintain a daily record of assignments and due dates.